bxparks/bigquery-schema-generator/README.md

 ## Usage

-The `generate_schema.py` script accepts a newline-delimited data file on the STDIN.
-JSON input format has been tested and supported robustly.
+The `generate_schema.py` script accepts a newline-delimited JSON or CSV data file on the STDIN.
+JSON input format has been tested extensively.
 CSV input format was added more recently (in v0.4) using the `--input_format csv` flag.
 The support is not as robust as JSON file.
 For example, CSV format supports only the comma-separator, and does not support the pipe (`|`) or tab